× FreshBooks App Logo

 4. Operating Expenses

 Operating expenses are administrative, general, and selling expenses related to running the business for a specific period of time.
-This includes rental expenses, payroll, utilities, office supplies, and any indirect costs required to operate the business.
+This includes rental expenses, payroll, utilities, office supplies, inventory write off and any indirect costs required to operate the business.
 Also included are non-cash expenses such as depreciation.

 5. Operating Income